jamesplease/materialish/docs/src/home/index.md

 [Philosophy](/philosophy) of the library.
 Understanding the goals of the library will help you to use it successfully.

-If you have read the philosophy, and agree with the library's goals, then you are ready to get started by installing it.
+Once you have read about this project's philosophy, you should be ready to install it.

 ## Installation